isaacnmm/pestpolicy-hugo2XX/content/posts/do-sugar-ants-bite/index.md

 Directly spraying the vinegar and water mixture directly onto the ants will also kill them; wipe away the mess with a tissue or paper towel.

-Diatomaceous earth is also effective: try sprinkling it beneath your fridge, around the garbage can, and other affected areas.�The tiny blade-like particles of Diatomaceous earth shear through the exoskeletons of ants, and their bodies soon dry up.
+Diatomaceous earth is also effective: try sprinkling it beneath your fridge, around the garbage can, and other affected areas.The tiny blade-like particles of Diatomaceous earth shear through the exoskeletons of ants, and their bodies soon dry up.

 A less deadly solution is to fill the aforementioned door-frames,windowsills, and pantries with mint sprigs, mint plants, or cotton balls soaked with peppermint oil: insects detest the smell of mint, and in addition to sugar ants, this may take care of insect issues altogether!
 ### 4. Call the dreaded Exterminator